-- Hair must be neat, well-groomed, and appropriately styled.
-Extremes in hair color or styles (e.g., spikes, mohawks) are not permitted. - Hair, if shoulder-length or longer, must be pulled back with a non-decorative clasp.
-Hair must not come in contact with the client. - Men are to be clean-shaven.
-Beards, mustaches, and sideburns are kept neat and trimmed.
+- Hairstyles must be neat and well-groomed. - Hair, if shoulder-length or longer, must be pulled back with a non-decorative clasp during clinical experiences.
+Hair should not come in contact with the patient. - Men are to be clean-shaven or have beards, mustaches, and sideburns that are neat and well-groomed.